yueslly/MKAUTH-IDOR/README.md

 No

 ##Attack Vector:
-An authenticated user must access a authenticated support web page then change the parameter to another one.
+An authenticated user must access a authenticated support web page then change the value of parameter "chamado" to another one.

 ##Reference:
 	http://mk-auth.com.br/